 In 2002-2003, Vassiliev entered into evidence some of his notes and a few chapter drafts he had written for Weinstein, in the course of a libel suit he brought in London.
 The case centered around the question of whether Vassiliev had seen the name Alger Hiss discussed in the KGB files in an espionage context.
 Soon afterwards, copies of these same notes and chapters by Vassiliev became available for research.
 In May 2007, this resource was considerably expanded with the discovery of Vassiliev’s 240-page typed manuscript, entitled “The Sources in Washington,” among Allen Weinstein’s papers in the Hoover Institution Archives.
 Reading these records gave a keen sense of opening a Pandora’s box, which Vassiliev’s first American co-author, Weinstein, had chosen to keep tightly shut.

 In April 2009, Alexander Vassiliev’s notes finally came to public view for the first time.
 Simultaneously, a new rewrite of the history of Soviet espionage in America during the Stalin era, based on these notes, was published: SPIES.
 The Rise and Fall of the KGB in America, by John Earl Haynes, Harvey Klehr and Alexander Vassiliev (Yale University Press, 2009).
 Early comparisons of certain accounts by the SPIES authors with Vassiliev’s actual notes have revealed problems with this new rewrite.
-To identify these problems, I have begun compiling biographical and subject dossiers based on Vassiliev’s notes, which I have been posting on this website since May, 2009.
+To identify these problems, I have begun compiling biographical and subject dossiers based on Vassiliev’s notes, which will be posted on this website over time.

 Much about the life of Whittaker Chambers remains confusing, puzzling and unclear.
 Important new information that is only now coming to light solves certain riddles, but also makes things that had been considered well-established seem less reliable.
 Read A 2009 Chambers Primer for a first-ever glimpse of some of the actual circumstances surrounding Chambers’s espionage career.
 Click to the biographical reference on Vladimir Gorev to learn the identity of Chambers’s first Soviet contact – a man whom he knew only as Herbert.
 Check the biographical reference on Robert Zelms – an American Communist Party functionary and agent of Soviet military intelligence — whose name was one of Chambers’s hitherto unknown aliases.